genexuslabs/JavaClasses/README.md

 # How to build

 - Download or clone the project.
-- Open a windows command prompt and move to the makefile directory
+- Open a windows command prompt and move to the <project dir>\makefile directory
 - Open the build.bat and check the JAVA_HOME directory and the ANT_HOME directory are ok for your environment.
 - run build.bat